EarthGang: 2020–present: Spilligion and Ghetto Gods

 On September 25, 2020, Spillage Village released their fourth collective album Spilligion, with EarthGang part of the singles "End of Daze", "Baptize", and "Hapi".
 The duo also released the single "Powered Up" and appeared on songs with TOKiMONSTA, Louis The Child, Sinéad Harnett, and Gorillaz in 2020.
 On December 18, EarthGang released the first single from their next album, "Options" featuring Wale.
 On February 16, 2021, EarthGang revealed the album title, Ghetto Gods.

 On December 8, 2021, EarthGang released the first official single for the album titled "American Horror Story".
 On January 14, 2022, the second single titled "All Eyes On Me" was released, accompanied by a music video.
 The third single, "Amen" featuring Musiq Soulchild was released on February 22, and was premiered on the Apple Music 1 radio show.
 On the same day, they also announced the Biodeghettable Tour, with Mike Dimes and Pigeons & Planes supporting.
 On February 25, 2022, Ghetto Gods was released, including guest appearances from Future, JID, J. Cole, Musiq Soulchild, Baby Tate, Lynae Vanee, CeeLo Green, Nick Cannon, and Ari Lennox.
 On March 31, they appeared on the Dreamville compilation D-Day: A Gangsta Grillz Mixtape, on the songs "Ghetto Gods Freestyle", "Jozi Flows" and "Everybody Ain't Shit".

+EarthGang performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.